-Students engage in academic opportunities outside the core curriculum and put them to practice in real-world settings.
-Grounded by a solid core foundation, this balance of rigor and possibility is what makes Berkshire unique—and our students so well-prepared to contribute to the real world that awaits them.
+In these programs, students engage in academic opportunities outside the core curriculum and put them to practice in real-world settings.
+Grounded by a solid core foundation, this balance of rigor and possibility is what makes Berkshire unique—and our students so well-prepared to contribute to the world that awaits them.

 - The Ritt Kellogg Mountain Program uses Berkshire's natural resources to promote academic growth, to challenge students athletically, to teach leadership, to develop character and to foster environmental responsibility.

 - The Barbara Kenefick Center for Learning is a resource that assists students who are able to meet the rigorous academic standards of Berkshire School but need additional attention in order to develop the learning competencies that the curriculum demands.